-A33.
-References in the conditions of this consent to any guideline, protocol, Australian Standard or policy are to such guidelines, protocols, Standards or policies in the form they are in as at the date of this consent.
+- A33.
+References in the conditions of this consent to any guideline, protocol, Australian Standard or policy are to such guidelines, protocols, Standards or policies in the form they are in as at the date of this consent. - A34.
+However, consistent with the conditions of this consent and without altering any limits or criteria in this consent, the Planning Secretary may, when issuing directions under this consent in respect of ongoing monitoring and management obligations, require compliance with an updated or revised version of such a guideline, protocol, Standard or policy, or a replacement of them.

-MOM Government 12 Wambo Coal Mine Standard or policy, or a rep piacement of them. management obligations, require compliance with an updated or revise d version of such a guideline, protocol, A34.
-However, consistent with the Planning Secretary may, ne conditions of this con when issuing direction sent and without altering g any limits or criteri a in this consent, the